n0raitor/manjaro-post-installer/plasma/step-3/manjaro-post-install-step-3.md

 Go to Pamac and remove apps

-## Open Extensions

-...
-And Enable or Install Extensions

 ## (optional) Clean Your System and Check for Errors

 See on my wiki: [https://n0raitor.com/archlinux](https://n0raitor.com/archlinux)

 ## Terminal Appearance (optinal)

 **Gogh**

 ```bash